Uptick in COVID cases sparks mask debate

 The St. Joseph City Council will spend one more week tracking COVID-19 case numbers before possibly deciding on a wider mask mandate.

-During their weekly coronavirus work session on Thursday, the Council was shown graphs by Dr. Gary Clapp—a chemistry professor from Missouri Western State University who has been tracking numbers for the city—that indicate a continued upward trend in seven-day, 10-day and 14-day averages for new COVID-19 cases.
-The seven-day average showed a slight "flattening out" over last week.
+During their weekly coronavirus work session Thursday, the Council was shown graphs by Dr. Gary Clapp — a chemistry professor from Missouri Western State University who has been tracking numbers for the city — that indicate a continued upward trend in seven-day, 10-day and 14-day averages for new COVID-19 cases.
+The seven-day average showed a slight “flattening out” over last week.

-They were also informed that 12 new cases that day, and 18 local patients were being treated in the hospital for the disease, four of which are in the ICU, with one of those on a ventilator.
-A week before, there were 12 patients in the hospital for COVID and one of those patients is on a ventilator.
+They also were informed of 12 new cases that day, and 18 local patients were being treated in the hospital for the disease, four of which are in the ICU, with one of those on a ventilator.
+A week before, there were 12 patients in the hospital for COVID and one of those patients was on a ventilator.

 Director of the St. Joseph Health Department Debra Bradley told the Council that her department had been hoping for stricter mask rules for some time.